-Smoothing is a process by which your payouts can remain stable against some short-term fluctuations in the returns on the participating fund.
-If there is no smoothing, your payouts may go up and down every day, because the asset prices keep changing and the asset share will fluctuate.
+Smoothing is a process by which your terminal dividend can remain stable against some short-term fluctuations in the returns on the participating fund.
+If there is no smoothing, your terminal dividend may go up and down every day, because the asset prices keep changing and the asset share will fluctuate.

-We can hold back some short-term fluctuations and provide you with stable payouts.
-Instead of immediately adjusting the terminal dividend and interest upon the asset share changes, we may choose to keep them unchanged or make a milder adjustment in order to reduce any significant fluctuation in the value of your policy.
+We can hold back some short-term fluctuations and provide you with stable terminal dividend.
+Instead of immediately adjusting the terminal dividend upon the asset share changes, we may choose to keep it unchanged or make a milder adjustment in order to reduce any significant fluctuation in the value of your policy.